What’s the Best Thread Count for Sheets?

 When shopping for new bed sheets, most people think that high thread count is synonymous with high quality.
 You might be surprised to learn that thread count isn’t the only factor to consider when looking for a comfortable, durable and soft sheet set.

 Choosing the right sheets for your bed should involve consideration of the fabric type, weave, color, pattern, and fit as well as the thread count.
 In our opinion, thread count isn’t the most important factor, but understanding what it is, how it’s calculated, and the ideal range for a great set of sheets is crucial when investing in a new set.

 In this article, we’re breaking down everything you need to know about thread counts to help you find the best sheets for your sleeping needs.
-We hope this guide will help you shop informed and avoid falling for any marketing gimmicks along the way.
+We hope this guide will help you make informed sheet-shopping decisions and avoid falling for any marketing gimmicks along the way.